N-G-Asker/N-G-Asker/README.md

 Machine Learning track
 nga2120@columbia.edu

-## Research Interest
-My current research interest is in LLM-powered autonomous agents.

-I am especially excited by the prospect of improving model performance and decision-making through

-- retrieval-augmented generation (RAG): providing relevant information as context using intelligent search techniques (using vector- or embedding-indexed databases), and

-- self-improvement and automatic feedback mechanisms such as self-refine.

-## Background
-I like coding because it lets me find flow, be curious, and create.
-I'm interested in machine learning in particular because of its potential to solve otherwise intractable problems.

-I recently graduated with a masters in computer science from Columbia University (May 2024).
-I chose the Machine Learning track  as my specialization and am especially passionate about Large Language Models (LLMs) and deep learning.
+I founded the software company Canine Cyber after graduating with an MS in Computer Science from Columbia University in May 2024.
+In addition to my background developing production-level code, I have four years of professional experience in cybersecurity and IT consulting and hold multiple computer-security certifications, including CISSP.
+I studied economics and philosophy for my bachelor's at Brown University.

+As the founding engineer at [Canine Cyber](https://www.canine-cyber.com/), I lead all full-stack development projects and day-to-day business operations.
+In particular, I identify specific market needs for software products related to digital security, plan out their technical implementations, and then program, test, deploy, and maintain them.
+For example, [growl](https://chromewebstore.google.com/detail/growl/pkojeiconnflehbhkcphookllfpgnjdj) – available on the Chrome Web Store as an extension – automatically flags and "defangs" suspicious web pages, helping protect users from phishing, fraud, and other digital scams.

 My first exposure to coding came while I was a cybersecurity consultant (2017 - 2021), where I had the opportunity to pick up Python.
 I felt great joy learning to program for the first time and suddenly realized how much constructive power a programmer has – literally at their fingertips – with the capacity to create highly useful and beautiful things through code.
-So, I committed to going back to school to study computer science – to build a firm engineering foundation and pivot my career into something I loved.
+So, I committed to going back to school to study computer science—to build a firm engineering foundation and pivot my career into something I loved.

 The first half of my graduate program consisted of fundamental coursework in data structures, algorithms, systems programming, and mathematics.
 Through this portion of the program, I became a proficient programmer in C, Python, and Java and developed strong problem-solving skills.
-In the latter half, I shifted focus to topics in Artificial Intelligence $-$ including Natural Language Processing (NLP), Language Generation, Computer Vision, and Robot Learning $-$ and conducted research in these areas:
+In the latter half, I shifted focus to topics in AI, including natural language processing (NLP), language generation, computer vision, and robotic learning.
+I conducted research in these areas, writing two academic papers:

 - __TasteRank__: Personalized Image Search and Recommendation [[Paper]](https://github.com/N-G-Asker/TasteRank/blob/main/TasteRank-paper.pdf)

 - __Whiteboard then Code__: Refining Code Generation via Iterative Automatic Feedback from Peer LLMs [[Paper]](https://github.com/N-G-Asker/whiteboard-then-code/blob/main/whiteboard-then-code_research-paper.pdf)

+While back in school, I repeatedly put my classroom knowledge to the test as a software developer.
+In 2022, I was a researcher in an applied physics research group at Columbia, building programs supporting the professor’s high-tech lab.
+Then in 2024, coinciding with my graduation and the launch of Canine Cyber, I was an AI Software Engineering Intern at Qualitest.
+I developed back-end web and database services for an AI platform on a full-stack software development team, implementing high-priority requirements, including functionality to ingest and process Excel spreadsheets.